 How can you pass a test if you don't fully know what the examiner is looking for, and it doesn't matter if you are taking lessons with an ADI, you can never be too prepared or have too much knowledge.
 This guide even includes video clips from an actual driving test, so you can see what the examiner is actually looking for and marking you against.
-Remember a first time pass does not rely on luck, but knowledge and preparation and adequate skills.
+Remember a first time pass does not rely on luck, but knowledge, good preparation and adequate skills.

 1. Listen to instructor advice!